 The revival is being supported by the McGowan family — a private benefactor stepping in where corporate sponsorships fell short last time — and by Mayor Marsha Judkins, who campaigned on bringing it back.
 That combination matters.
 A series funded by one family plus a sympathetic city government is more durable than one that depends on whichever local company is feeling generous this fiscal year.

-What to Expect on May 15
+What to Expect on a Rooftop Night

 The format hasn't changed: free outdoor show, downtown closing for the evening, audience that ranges from BYU sophomores to families with strollers to the people who were there in 2012 and want to be there again.
 Get there early if you want to be close to the stage — historically, the plaza filled and people spilled onto Center Street.
 Bring something to sit on if you want to be comfortable.
 There's no ticketing, no RSVP, and no real way to know how big the crowd will be on opening night until it shows up.